Poland in the Eurovision Song Contest 2003: Background

-The Polish national broadcaster, Telewizja Polska (TVP), broadcasts the event within Poland and organises the selection process for the nation's entry.
-TVP confirmed Poland's participation in the 2003 Eurovision Song Contest on 19 September 2002.
-Since 1994, the broadcaster opted to internally select their entries.
-However, along with their participation confirmation, TVP announced that the Polish entry for the 2003 Eurovision Song Contest would be selected via a national final for the first time.
+As part of its duties as participating broadcaster, TVP organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2003 contest on 19 September 2002.
+Since 1994, the broadcaster opted to internally select its entries.
+However, along with its participation confirmation, TVP announced that it would select its entry for the 2003 contest via a national final for the first time.